softlayer/ember-style-guide/ember-testing.md

     components and need to access ones beyond `first-child`.
 * **MUST** use `find()` for all selections, whether via an element type (i.e.
 'span') or another selector (i.e. '.className')

-Of course there are always exceptions...

-* multiple rendered instances do not always have to be tested.
-If the component does not contain any logic that references the rendered instance via `this.$()` then it is not necessary.

 ### Rendering Templates